 The Benchmark Test is a series of assessments administered throughout the school year that show evidence of student growth over time.
-Administrators and Educators can compare the latest student Benchmark Test results with previous Benchmark Test results or Placement Test results.
+Administrators and Teachers can compare the latest student Benchmark Test results with previous Benchmark Test results or Placement Test results.
 Imagine Language & Literacy also uses Benchmark Test results to refine where your students are placed in Imagine Language & Literacy.
 Benchmark tests must be enabled by a district or school administrator.

 How the Benchmark Test is structured